History of the LSAT

 The Early LSAT

-After experimental pretesting in 1947, the LSAT was first officially administered to students in February of 1948.
-The original test took a full day to complete, and it contained 10 sections, all of which were devoted to passive verbal skills.
+After experimental pretesting in 1947, the LSAT was first officially administered to students in February 1948.
+The original test took a full day to complete and contained 10 sections, all of which were devoted to passive verbal skills.
 A number of revisions were implemented during the LSAT's early years, including the addition of a Data Interpretation section in 1949 and the introduction of a writing test in 1961.
-The annual number of LSAT test-takers grew from 6,750 in 1950 to 23,800 in 1961 and 107,500 in 1970.
+The annual number of LSAT test takers grew from 6,750 in 1950 to 23,800 in 1961 and 107,500 in 1970.
 Over roughly the same period, the number of Law School Admission Council member law schools (all of whom used the LSAT) increased from 22 in 1951 to 117 in 1971.

 Further Development of the LSAT in the 1970s and 1980s

-The modern LSAT began to take shape during the 1970s and 1980s.
-The current Logical Reasoning and Analytical Reasoning sections first appeared in 1975 and 1982, respectively (aside from a hiatus from 1975-1982, Reading Comprehension has always been a feature of the exam).
+The modern LSAT began to take shape during the 1970s and '80s.
+The Logical Reasoning and Analytical Reasoning sections first appeared in 1975 and 1982, respectively.
+Aside from a hiatus from 1975-1982, Reading Comprehension has always been a feature of the exam.
 In 1975, the LSAT was administered 133,300 times, with an LSAC membership of 174 law schools in the United States and Canada.
-The number of test-takers then declined to 108,000 in 1980 and 91,800 in 1985 before exploding to 152,750 in 1990.
+The number of test takers then declined to 108,000 in 1980 and 91,800 in 1985 before exploding to 152,750 in 1990.